tronshine/noteE/README.md

 work on iphone

 ## plan
+  Add `calculator`
-  Add calculator
+  Add `add photo` function
-  Add add photo function
+  Add `recording` function
+  Add `backgound` funnction
-  Add recording function
+  Add `color palette` function
   ...and many, many, pull a request if there are good suggestions

 ## how to install
-  So far you can use the ipa signing software to sign the ipa。 I plan to put it on the appstore in the future, of course not yet。 If you want to download Aisi Assistant on i4.com, there is an ipa signature program in the toolbox, you can sign the ipa according to the program prompts, and you can also install it on your ipados device。
+  So far you can use the ipa signing software to sign the ipa。 I plan to put it on the appstore in the future, of course not yet。 If you want to download Aisi Assistant on i4.com, there is an ipa signature program in the toolbox, you can sign the ipa according to the program prompts, and you can install it on your ipadOS device。